-Seeing Systems: Technology Studies and Knowledge Infrastructures across the Humanities is an experimental new program of graduate study at the University of Illinois, Urbana-Champaign.
-Seeing Systems began in Fall of 2013 with a small group of students from multiple graduate programs across the Humanities.
-The program received further support from the Graduate College in 2015 and continues to work under the supervision of an interdisciplinary team of Faculty through a series of new courses and projects that pose a common question:
+Seeing Systems: Technology Studies and Knowledge Infrastructures across the Humanities is an experimental program of interdisciplinary study at the University of Illinois, Urbana-Champaign.
+Seeing Systems began in Fall of 2013 with a group of students from multiple graduate programs across the Humanities, Social Sciences, and the Arts.
+The program received support from the Graduate College between 2013-17 and continues to work under the supervision of an interdisciplinary team of Faculty through a series of new courses and projects that pose a common question:

 How can we make visible the values and epistemologies embedded in complex scientific and technological systems?